All Products

 • Version: MySQL 8.0 with a minor engine version of 20240131 or later

-• Edition: RDS Basic Edition, RDS High-availability Edition, and RDS Cluster Edition
+• Edition: RDS Basic Edition, RDS High-availability Edition, RDS Cluster Edition

 Billing

-Only the pay-as-you-go billing method is supported.
-The following table describes the pricing of the feature for RDS instances that run different RDS editions:
+This feature supports only the pay-as-you-go billing method.
+The following table shows the pricing for different RDS editions and regions.

 Region